 It the meantime, I got older, my kids got older, essays made way for blogs, and everyone seemed to be writing about food.
 I got to experience the joy of travel again, sharing my experiences with my family.
 Though I branched out into corporate writing and magazine features, I still wanted to write about personal things.
 I did so sporadically in a previous incarnation of this blog and was fortunate to be a regular contributor to Seattle magazine’s Balancing Act blog.

-In the past few years, I’ve written about public education, aging, caring for and eventually losing a parent, watching my kids take the first tentative steps towards adulthood, and baking bread.
+In the past few years, I’ve written about public education, aging, caring for and eventually losing a parent, watching my kids take the first tentative steps towards adulthood, returning full-time to the work force and baking bread.
 These are things that affect all of us, no matter where in the world we are.

 Thanks for visiting this site.
 I hope my stories resonate with you.